106 Summer Street, Plymouth, MA 02360, USA

 Home to the Plymouth’s Skate Park, as well as a basketball court and a scenic overlook on Town Brook.
 2.3 acres, mostly paved.
 Immediately adjacent to the Town Brook Trail, a 1.5-mile walking path that extends from Billington Street to the Plymouth waterfront.

 Holmes Playground was named in honor of Samuel W. Holmes, who was Plymouth’s last surviving member of the Grand Army of the Republic in the Civil War.
 It is located on the historic site of Town Brook’s Fourth Water Privilege.
 A dam was erected c.
 1792, forming a large mill pond above the dam.
 An iron rolling and slitting mill, and later a nail factory, were established there.
-Also the Robinson Iron Works once stood there — one of the first large industries to use water to power manufacturing machinery.
+Also the Robinson Iron Works once existed at this spot — one of the first large industries to use water to power manufacturing machinery.
 According to a historic marker on site, the dam was used for hydroelectric power generation from 1903-1925, and removed in 2019.

 Prior to European settlement, the Patuxet Wampanoag established a pathway along Town Brook, known now as the Namassakeeset Trail.
 There was a Patuxet Wampanoag settlement and/or burial ground very close-by, on Watson’s Hill, on the southeast side of Jenney Pond.
 It was known as Cantaugheantiest, meaning “planted fields.”
 The Treaty of Cantaugheanta, a verbal agreement, was made by 60 Wampanoag tribe members and 30 Pilgrims in April 1621, and is considered to be the first treaty between Europeans and Native Americans in the New World.